DavMila/explainer-scroll-start-target/README.md

 middle image.

 ## Syntax
-The `scroll-start-target` property takes one parameter whose only valid values are:
+The `scroll-initial-target` property takes one parameter whose only valid values are:
-- `auto`, indicating the element should be scrolled to, and
+- `nearest`, indicating the element should be scrolled to, and
 - `none`, the default value, indicating the element isn't to be scrolled to.

 ```